danielcodes/danielcodes.github.io/_posts/2018-03-16-deploying-pollster.md

 * **React + Redux**
 * **Django** (especifically **Django Rest Framework**)

 I had used React for several side projects but had yet to integrate Redux for state management.
 This was a good place to start.
 After reading through the official docs and several tutorials, I settled on using the model provided in [this tutorial](http://jasonwatmore.com/post/2017/12/07/react-redux-jwt-authentication-tutorial-example).
-However, I soon ran into trouble as adding CSS required modifying the webpack configuration.
+However, after getting started I soon ran into trouble as adding CSS required modifying the webpack configuration.
 Also, I would need to configure bundling the app to be production ready.
 Due to this, I migrated most of the app to [create-react-app](https://github.com/facebook/create-react-app).
 Using CRA, I saved myself some configuration steps and took the good bits from the other tutorial.

 From here on, developing the application took the following workflow:

 * Create a page and decide on what was the data needed
 * Create the **constants** for the actions
-* Define the **actions** that will call services, along with request, success and failure functions
+* Define the **actions** that would call the services, along with request, success and failure functions
 * Define **services**, which make the actual http calls to retrieve data handled in the actions
 * Define the **reducers** that will update the **new state** accordingly